The Saga of T-Mobile Data Breach

 According to the dark web forum, hackers claim to have personal information from 100 million T-Mobile customers, including names, phone numbers, home addresses, and more sensitive data like social security numbers, driver’s license information, and IMEI numbers (unique identifiers tied to each mobile device).

-According to Motherboard who first reported the breach on Sunday, hackers are already selling a portion of the 100 million T-Mobile customers’ data for 6 bitcoin, about $280,000.
+According to Motherboard's first report about the breach, hackers are already selling a portion of the 100 million T-Mobile customers’ data for 6 bitcoin, about $280,000.
 Motherboard confirmed the sample and said it is accurate information.

 Customers and victims of this data breach could face a whole host of attacks such as phishing through email or SMS text messages, scam phone calls, along with SIM card swapping where the user’s phone number is taken over, and they can no longer use their account.
 Hackers could also use customer phone’s to access other accounts by intercepting text messages for authentication.